 The Portfolio Backlog is the highest-level backlog in SAFe.
-It provides a holding area for upcoming business and enabler Epics intended to create a comprehensive set of Solutions, which provides the competitive differentiation and operational improvements needed to address the Strategic Themes and facilitate business success.
+It provides a holding area for upcoming business and enabler Epics intended to create and evolve a comprehensive set of Solutions.

-The Portfolio Kanban is a method used to visualize, manage, and analyze the prioritization and flow of portfolio Epics from ideation to implementation and completion.
+The Portfolio Kanban is a mechanism used to visualize, manage, and analyze the prioritization and flow of portfolio Epics from ideation to implementation and completion.

 The Portfolio Level contains the principles, practices, and roles needed to initiate and govern a set of development Value Streams.
 This is where strategy and investment funding are defined for value streams and their Solutions.
 This level also provides Agile portfolio operations and Lean governance for the people and resources needed to deliver solutions.

 Pre-and Post-PI Planning

 Pre– and Post–Program Increment (PI) Planning events are used to prepare for, and follow up after, PI Planning for Agile Release Trains (ARTs) and Suppliers in a Solution Train.

 Product Owner (PO)

 Program Increment (PI)

 A Program Increment (PI) is a timebox during which an Agile Release Train (ART) delivers incremental value in the form of working, tested software and systems.
 PIs are typically 8 – 12 weeks long.
 The most common pattern for a PI is four development Iterations, followed by one Innovation and Planning (IP) Iteration.